riziovo/mizuu/README.md

 MIZU is a web app to visualize algorithms and data structure routines live on screen.
 The user will be able to see the transformations and data movements , real-time, as it responds to user events.

-A working demo is available on my website.
+A working demo is available on youtube.

 <b>Link</b> >> https://www.youtube.com/watch?v=FQ6ENe4olaE

 Mizu goes live in September.

+> ## ~watch this space for updates!

 Backend hosts the Server and the Algorithms library which power the simulations on the backend.
 This Algorithms library houses ADTs based on structures :
 > - Tree